The "New" Normal in the midst of COVID-19 Coronavirus

 4. Being Kind and Gentle with myself and others.
 Normalize your feelings and experiences.
 Others are going through the same things.
 You are not alone.
 The rise of mental health issues; depression, anxiety and so forth is high for many, especially those that are on the front lines in healthcare or other essential jobs.
 Acknowledging to myself and others that "This is hard.
 I'm scared or worried" or "I really am depressed right now" I have found can be helpful and healthy in not holding it internally and connecting with others in our shared experience together.
 It helps lessen the isolation.
 Remember: Take one day at a time.

 5. Having small goals or "new" normals.
 Today my goal is to walk 70 laps around my pool in my backyard which will equal 1 mile.
 So far today I've accomplished 30 laps.
 It may seem like a small goal for some but for me, each small step is movement in the right direction.
 It's something.
 It's a goal.
 It is what I talk about in this article, it is my "new".
 My New Normal.
 I have found that if I don't have any personal goals for my day then I don't do much of anything.
-Sometimes not doing anything at all is appropriate and a way of listening to my body, my emotions, my body, my spirit in what I need.
+Sometimes not doing anything at all is appropriate and a way of listening to my body, my emotions, my spirit in what I need.
 But at other times, not having any sort of personal goal for myself in the day, even if it's doing the puzzle, journaling or walking the lap, leads me to sinking into despondency and worry.
 Personal self-goals are good.
 So today....
 I'm walking more laps.
 I can't do everything, but I can do something.
 Remember: What is your something today?

 Everyone has a different lived experience, their "new" normal, their "new" right now.
 I would love to hear your comments of What is your new normal?
 How are you coping with your new normal?
 What will be your "new" today?